Home / Heart Care / Heart failure: Managed with medication and healthy lifestyle

 woman riding a bicycle with a friend / heart general overview blog article

-Heart failure can happen at any age.
+Heart failure is a serious condition that can happen at any age.

 What is heart failure?